-Terraform is the Infrastructure as Code offering from HashiCorp.
+Terraform is the infrastructure as code offering from HashiCorp.
 It is a tool for building, changing, and managing infrastructure in a safe, repeatable way.
 Operators and Infrastructure teams can use Terraform to manage environments with a configuration language called the HashiCorp Configuration Language (HCL) for human-readable, automated deployments.

 Infrastructure as Code

-If you are new to Infrastructure as Code as a concept, it is the process of managing infrastructure in a file or files rather than manually configuring resources in a user interface.
+If you are new to infrastructure as code as a concept, it is the process of managing infrastructure in a file or files rather than manually configuring resources in a user interface.
 A resource in this instance is any piece of infrastructure in a given environment, such as a virtual machine, security group, network interface, etc.

-At a high level, Terraform allows operators to use HCL to author files containtaining definitions of their desired resources on almost any provider (AWS, GCP, GitHub, Docker, etc) and automates the creation of those resources at the time of apply.
+At a high level, Terraform allows operators to use HCL to author files containing definitions of their desired resources on almost any provider (AWS, GCP, GitHub, Docker, etc) and automates the creation of those resources at the time of apply.

 In this track, we will cover the basic functions of Terraform to create infrastructure on AWS.

 A simple workflow for deployment will follow closely to the steps below.
 We will go over each of these steps and concepts more in-depth throughout this track, so don't panic if you don't understand the concepts immediately.